 To help free up disk space, this update may compress files in your user profile directory so that Windows Update can install important updates.
-When files or folders are compressed, they appear by having two blue arrows overlaid on the icon.
+When files or folders are compressed, they appear as having two blue arrows overlaid on the icon.
 Depending on your File Explorer settings, you may see icons that look larger or smaller.
-Here is an example of what this looks like:
+The following screen shot shows an example of these icons.

-After you install the update, your files are restored to their original state.
-At that time, the blue arrows disappear and leave your files as you left them.
-At any point during this process, you should be able to access your files.
+After you install the update, your files are restored to their original state, and the blue arrows disappear from the file icons in File Explorer.
+At any point during the update process, you should be able to access your files.

 How to get this update

-Only certain builds of Windows 10, versions 1507, 1511, 1607, 1703 and 1709 require this update.
-Devices that are running those builds will automatically get the update downloaded and installed through Windows Update.
+Only certain builds of Windows 10, versions 1507, 1511, 1607, 1703, and 1709 require this update.
+Devices that are running those builds automatically get the update downloaded and installed through Windows Update.

 This update is also offered directly to Windows Update Client for some devices that have not installed the most recent updates.
 This update is not offered through the Microsoft Update Catalog.